The character sheet for Cytus II.

 DiegoThe boss of the Baro Brotherhood.
 He is affiliated with Joe, using Joe's cafe as a smuggling zone.
 He's actually a member of the Mogura, an incredibly powerful crime organization from Node 03 and the ringleaders of the entire human trafficking trade.

 - Affably Evil: For a guy involved with human trafficking, he's remarkably laid-back and friendly.
 It could just be a means of manipulating Joe, though he does seem to prefer persuasion over violence.
-He leans back into Faux Affably Evil with his orchestrated attack on the Kyuu Hou Kai, him retaining his casual tone as he orders the deaths of numerous faculty and patients.
+He similarly maintains a fatherly tone when interacting with Cherry.
+He leans back into Faux Affably Evil in regards to his feud with the Kyuu Hou Kai, with him delivering thinly-veiled threats towards Nora.
+Had it not been for the organizations fortifications, he makes it no secret that he would've launched a full-scale attack.

 - Ambition Is Evil: Seeks to establish a new order with his gang at the top.